 Almond Butter Chocolate Chip Cookies were inspired by Food & Wine’s Almond Butter Bars.
 I loved how the almond butter made them crispy and light, so I tried using it in chocolate chip cookies.
 The results?
 Cookies with the crispness you’d normally get from shortening, but the subtle flavor of almond.
-They’re fairly thin, not overly sweet and have a light and sandy texture from the faux-roux.
-Yes, I used that again.
-I’m kind of obsessed with it.
+They’re fairly thin, not overly sweet and have a light and sandy texture.

 Here’s a photo of yesterday’s cookie.
 Doesn’t it look crisp?
 It is!
 I have an oatmeal version in the works as well.